Brazil economy faces headwinds after worst plunge in decades

 The number of new COVID-19 cases in Brazil is still surging, with a new record high 1,641 deaths reported on Tuesday.
 The state-run Fiocruz Institute said Tuesday that intensive-care unit occupation rates in 18 states and the Federal District had surpassed 80% – a level considered critical.

+Monica de Bolle, a Brazilian senior fellow at the Peterson Institute for International Economics in Washington, said the GDP figures don’t yet capture the full impact of the disaster, including implications of lives lost, people going on disability from long-lasting side effects and lingering costs for the health system.

+Now that the welfare program has ended, “lots of things are going on in the economy and none of them are good, and we’re going to have a very bad year in 2021.
+Had the government done things differently, it wouldn’t have been that way,” said de Bolle, who has done postgraduate studies in immunology and genetics.
+“If public health is in complete collapse, obviously the economy will be in complete collapse.”

-As a result, many state governors, scientists and health experts have begun pushing for stricter lockdowns.
+Many state governors, scientists and health experts have begun pushing for tighter restrictions.
+The governor of Sao Paulo, Brazil’s biggest state economy, announced Wednesday that stricter measures would take effect this weekend.

 Bolsonaro has forcefully opposed measures by governors and mayors to limit activity, though the Supreme Court ruled last year that such decisions are local authorities’ prerogative.